Defined contribution plans

 - A contribution capital agreement (only for insurers).

-For a detailed explanation of the core elements of the new pension contract and the improved defined contribution agreement, we refer to our report of 6 July 2020, “the main features of the new pension system” (Dutch only).
 We would also like to point out that in certain cases you, as an employer, are partly responsible for a choice between one of the four types of contribution schemes.

 Amount of pension contributions